 Likewise, if either historic decisions or other circumstances are forcing you in the direction of a system boiler, you can rest easy knowing that the Baxi Megaflo System (£1,040) won’t leave you destitute and unable to afford to turn it on.

 Not convinced to ditch your plans for an oil boiler yet?
 The Worcester Greenstar Danesmoor Kitchen 25kW (£1,690) is your best course of action, though we would once again recommend avoiding the inefficient, environmentally harmful nature of oil boilers.

 Now we’re getting into the higher echelons of boiler pricing.
 Then again, if you’re reading this, it’s not because you enjoy throwing money around – it’s because you need a boiler which can meet your vast needs.

-However, you might want to favour a conventional boiler for this kind of house (if it’s not too expensive to get a new type of boiler), especially with the Worcester Greenstar 8000 Life 35kW (£1,540) available for a lower price, at the same output, and with the added bonus of storage tanks – if you have space for them, of course.
+However, you might want a conventional boiler for this kind of house (if it’s not too expensive to get a new type of boiler), especially with the Worcester Greenstar 8000 Life 35kW (£1,540) available for a lower price, at the same output, and with the added bonus of storage tanks – if you have space for them, of course.

 And for a conventional boiler with a higher output, go for the Vaillant ecoTEC plus 435 (£1,570).

 A system boiler is even cheaper, if a model of that type is a possibility (or inevitability) for you and your home.
 The Worcester Greenstar 8000 Style 35kW (£1,450) is ready and waiting to heat an entire three-bedroom house, at your command.

 We’ve finally reached the type of home which matches the output of a vaguely cost-effective electric boiler.
 If you were on tenterhooks waiting for this moment, hoping and praying that it would come, the EHC Fusion 36KW (£1,340) is the answer to your deepest desires.